gorhill/uBlock/platform/nodejs/README.md

 The package contains uBO's static network filtering engine ("SNFE"), which purpose is to parse and enforce filter lists.
-The matching algorithm is highly efficient, and especially optimized to for large lists of hostnames.
+The matching algorithm is highly efficient, and _especially_ optimized to match against large sets of pure hostnames.

 The SNFE can be fed filter lists from a variety of sources, such as [EasyList/EasyPrivacy](https://easylist.to/), [uBlock filters](https://github.com/uBlockOrigin/uAssets/tree/master/filters),